ferreteleco/cookie-github/README.md

     - ***cpp***.
 It adds workflows for:
         - running unit tests: which creates an action for Catch2 based unit tests, built using CMake.
+        - generate Pre-releases: action to generate dev releases (pre-releases, tagged with "latest" tag), triggered on pushes to master branch and building assets after target tests execution in a project built with CMake and packaged with cpack.
+        - generate tagged releases: action to generate tagged releases (releases, semver tagged), triggered on "\*.\*.\*" tags pushed to the repository and building assets after target tests execution in a project built with CMake and packaged with cpack.
     - ***generic***.
 It adds workflows for:
         - generate Pre-releases: action to generate dev releases (pre-releases, tagged with "latest" tag), triggered on pushes to master branch.